mspnp/aks-baseline/07-workload-prerequisites.md

 # Workload Prerequisites

-The AKS Cluster has been enrolled in [GitOps management](./06-gitops.md), wrapping up the infrastructure focus of the [AKS secure Baseline reference implementation](./).
+The AKS Cluster has been enrolled in [GitOps management](./06-gitops.md), wrapping up the infrastructure focus of the [AKS Baseline reference implementation](./).
 Follow the steps below to import the TLS certificate that the Ingress Controller will serve for Application Gateway to connect to your web app.

 ## Steps